jdaw1/placemat/Documentation/document.md

 ```
 * `PaintForegroundCode` is executed once per page, just after other painting is finished.

 * `PaintBackgroundInsideGlassCircles` is called once per circle on the glasses page.
-Called with centre of circle translated to 0,0; and clipped to a radius of `Radii SheetNum get`.
+Called with centre of circle translated to 0,0; and <code>clip</code>&rsquo;ped to a radius of `Radii SheetNum get`.

 <a name="Empty_page"></a>